ecmwf/earthkit-data/docs/guide/sources.rst

     - `web API`_ based access:

-      - "default": the built-in logging of `web API`_ is used
+      - "default": the built-in logging of `web API`_ is used (the log is written to stdout)
       - None: turn off logging
       - callable: the log is written to the specified callable.
 The callable should accept a single argument, a string with the log message.

       .. code-block:: python